Parental Notification Policy: Alcohol and Other Drugs

 Parental Notification Policy: Mental Health

 In accordance with Virginia state law, Va.
-Code §23.1-1303, the University of Virginia will notify a parent of any student who is dependent (for federal tax purposes) and receives mental health treatment at Elson Student Health when there exists a substantial likelihood that, as a result of mental illness, the student will, in the near future, (a) cause serious physical harm to himself or herself or others as evidenced by recent behavior or any other relevant information or (b) suffer serious harm due to his or her lack of capacity to protect himself or herself from harm or to provide for his or her basic human needs.
+Code §23.1-1303, the University of Virginia will notify a parent of any student who is dependent (for federal tax purposes) and receives mental health treatment at the Student Health & Wellness Center when there exists a substantial likelihood that, as a result of mental illness, the student will, in the near future, (a) cause serious physical harm to himself or herself or others as evidenced by recent behavior or any other relevant information or (b) suffer serious harm due to his or her lack of capacity to protect himself or herself from harm or to provide for his or her basic human needs.

 A treating health professional will inform the University dean of students whenever notification is required in these instances.
 The University dean of students or his or her designee will then notify the parent.